-Your visit to the Museum, including to any exhibition or event, is at all times subject to any notice to visitors we post on our premises and to the direction, supervision and guidance of our staff, which may include directions in relation to health and safety and, in particular, to the prevention of the spread of the Coronavirus through social distancing and the wearing of personal protective equipment.
+Your visit to the Museum, including to any exhibition or event, is at all times subject to any notice to visitors we post on our premises and to the direction, supervision and guidance of our staff, which may include directions in relation to health and safety.
 Accordingly, the Museum reserves the right to place restrictions on the volume of tickets ordered, number of places available for events and timed entry into gallery spaces.

 (a) refuse any person entry (or ask any person to leave), if our security officers believe that person to be intoxicated or behaving antisocially;